 For me the real key to these being successful with just sprinkles meant changing the product I used for decorating.
 No longer happy with the bottles of decorations meant for cookies with sugar the size of your regular granulated sugar, I’ve graduated to using the larger sugar decorations typically used for cakes.
 This Wilton White Sparkling Sugar is my go to for both these cookies and for decorating the rims of cocktails too; their size makes for a true crystal look and they’re beautiful.
 There are lots of colors available too.
 I also love these Wilton Sugar Pearls; they’re always a nice contrast.

 Santa is never forgotten either.
 He must be stuffed after getting goodies at each house but no matter; they are all gone when we get up in the morning!
-This past Christmas season I had my neighbor kids over to help me out.
+This past Christmas season I had my neighbor kids over to help me out then too.
 They did not make these cookies; no they made ones that appeared to each have a half bottle of sprinkles them…but they had fun!

 I really do mix them up a lot and they’ve been my go to for birthdays and holidays for many years now.
 With or without frosting, they truly are The Best Sugar Cookies!